Sparse Harmonic Transforms: A New Class of Sublinear-time Algorithms for Learning Functions of Many Variables: Introduction

 In particular, the utility of the assumption that the $s$ non-negligible basis indexes of $f$, $\mathcal{S} \subset [M]^D$, also belong to the reduced index set $\mathcal{I}$ above is supported in some UQ applications where it is known that, e.g., the solutions of some parametric PDE are not only approximately sparse in some BOP bases such as the Chebyshev or Legendre product bases, but also that most of their significant coefficients correspond to index vectors $\vect{n} \subset \mathbb{N}^D$ with relatively small (weighted) $\ell_p$-norms \cite{chkifa2016polynomial, rauhut2017compressive}.
 In certain simplified situations this essentially implies that $\mathcal{S} \subset \mathcal{I}$ as discussed above.
 As a result, we will assume throughout this paper that $\mathcal{S}\subset \mathcal{I}$ so that $N=|\mathcal{I}|={D \choose d} M^d \leq M^D$.\footnote{Additionally, we will occasionally assume that our total grid size $|\mathcal{G}|$ below always satisfies $|\mathcal{G}| \leq N^c$ for some absolute constant $c \geq 1$ in order to simplify some of the logarithmic factors appearing in our big-O notation.
 This will certainly always be the case for any standardly used (trigonometric) polynomial BOPB (such as Fourier and Chebyshev product bases) whenever $sKDM < N$.}

 Even when $s \cdot K^2 \ll N$ so that the number of required samples $m'_1$ is small compared to the reduced basis size $\left| \mathcal{I} \right| = N$, however, all existing standard compressive sensing approaches for recovering $f$ still need to compute and store potentially fully populated intermediate coefficient vectors $\vect{c}' \in \mathbb{C}^{N}$ at some point in the process of recovering $f$.
 As a result, all existing approaches are limited in terms of the reduced basis sizes $\mathcal{I}$ they can consider by both their memory needs and runtime complexities.
-In this paper we develop new methods that are capable of circumventing these memory and runtime restrictions for a general class of practical BOP bases.
-As a result, we make it possible to recover a new class of extremely high-dimensional BOPB-sparse functions which are simply too complicated to be approximated by other means.
+In this paper we develop new methods that are capable of circumventing these memory and runtime restrictions for a general class of practical BOP bases.\footnote{Here we note that preconditioning and well chosen sampling distributions are crucial for many BOP bases.
+For example, the BOS constant for the standard Legendre basis is $K = \sqrt{2M+1}^D$ which implies that a naive application of Theorem~\ref{thm:BOS_RIP} may require more than $M^D$ (or $M^d$) samples.
+However, preconditioning can effectively reduce this BOS constant to $K = \sqrt{3}^d$ in practice \cite{R12}.} As a result, we make it possible to recover a new class of extremely high-dimensional BOPB-sparse functions which are simply too complicated to be approximated by other means.
 We are now prepared to discuss our main results.